Alec-Bailey/IncidentIQ-Data-Sync/README.md

 pip install -r requirements.txt
 ```

+*Note* Some libraries included in requirements.txt are database specific, and can be removed for your use case.

 Rename `config-sample.ini` to `config.ini`

 Set up your database connection - see [Configuration](#configuration)

+*Note* some databases may require additional libraries on your system.
+It is up to you
+to configure your system correctly.

+### Postgres

+You may need to install libraries specific to Posgres, on Debian Based systems
+`sudo apt-get install libpq-dev python-dev`

 ## Configuration
 ---